ivaoaero/OAuth-samples/README.md

 # IVAO OAuth2 Code Samples

+## Availability
+Currently, the IVAO OAuth2 API is only available for IVAO divisions.
+We are planning on extending this feature to Virtual Airlines, Partners and 3rd party developers soon.

 ## General comments
 ### Description
 This repository contains some code samples on how to authenticate IVAO users and applications with our systems.
 Once authenticated, you can make API requests on their behalf.